Stefan-5422/Calender-api/README.md

 ## Returns
 	A json object with the entries of the current user
 	name: The name of the entry
-	description: (optional) The description of the entire
+	description: (optional) The description of the entry
-	date: The date of the entry (string from Data.parse())
+	date: The date and time the event begins
+	duration: The duration in minutes
 	id: a unique identifier
 ## Auth
 	Valid Bearer token